atomiv/atomiv-frontend-ts-react/README.md

-# atomiv-frontend-ts-react
+# Atomiv React

-Atomiv - Frontend (TypeScript - React)
+This is the repository for the Atomiv React template.